The Impact of Blue Light on Melatonin Production

 Red Tinting iOS Color Filters 99% Late night emergency phone use.

-Frequent Pitfalls in Light Management
+Light Management Pitfalls

 One common error is using "clear" blue light glasses at night.
 These are marketed heavily on social media but are virtually useless for melatonin protection.
 They are designed for mid-day glare, not for circadian regulation.
 If the lens isn't noticeably yellow, orange, or red, it isn't blocking the light that affects your pineal gland.